jackseceng/useful_tools/SSH_SMS_2FA/readme.txt

 You will need a textlocal account, with an API key for the SMS service;
 Details about textlocal can be found here: https://www.textlocal.com.

-Append the contents of the bashrc.txt file to ~/.bashrc, like this: 'cat basrc.txt >> ~/.bashrc'.
+Append the contents of the bashrc.txt file to ~/.bashrc, like this: 'cat bashrc.txt >> ~/.bashrc'.
 Make sure to fill in the <>'s in the python file with the correct details.

 Troubleshooting: